AI CodeFree plan

 Who it's for

 The primary audience is developers who want AI assistance without switching editors.
 If you use VS Code, a JetBrains IDE, Neovim, or even Xcode, Copilot meets you where you already work.
 Teams with mixed editor preferences benefit from a single AI tool that works across all of them.
-GitHub-heavy workflows get extra value from the platform integration — Copilot can summarize pull requests, suggest reviewers, and help write commit messages.
+GitHub-heavy workflows get extra value from the platform integration.
+Copilot can summarize pull requests, suggest reviewers, and help write commit messages.
 It is less suited for developers who need deep multi-file refactoring capabilities or who want the AI to understand their entire codebase at a structural level.
-For those use cases, a dedicated AI editor like Cursor currently goes further.

 Editor integration

 Copilot's strongest advantage is breadth of editor support.
 The VS Code extension is mature and responsive.
 JetBrains support covers IntelliJ, PyCharm, WebStorm, and the rest of the family.
 Neovim users get a plugin that works with the completion engine.
 This means a team of five developers using three different editors can all use the same AI assistant with consistent behavior.
-The quality of completions is comparable across editors, though the chat experience is most polished in VS Code.
-Setup is straightforward — install the extension, authenticate with GitHub, and it starts working.
+The quality of completions is comparable across editors.
+Setup is straightforward: install the extension, authenticate with GitHub, and it starts working.

 The bottom line